 Facebook

-• Use private groups for class-specific accounts and threaded discussions.
+• Use Facebook groups for education with class-specific hashtags and threaded discussions.

-• Sample activity: post a weekly question and ask students to comment.
+• Sample activity: post a weekly question for students to comment.

-• Tip: Schedule posts with RecurPost to keep content steady.
+• Tip: Schedule posts with RecurPost scheduling to maintain steady engagement in social media for education programs.

-• Run weekly educational campaigns with class hashtags.
+• Run weekly educational campaigns with Twitter educational hashtags.

-• Sample activity: share a short thread with three tips on a topic.
+• Sample activity: post a short thread with three learning tips.

 Instagram

-• Sample activity: ask students to create a story showing a concept.
+• Sample activity: ask students to design Instagram educational accounts or create a story showing a concept.

 YouTube

-• Upload short lectures and group them into playlists.
+• Upload short lectures to YouTube educational channels or playlists.

-• Sample activity: assign students to comment on their takeaways.
+• Sample activity: assign students to comment with takeaways.

 TikTok